Stan. S. Katz

 The people we choose to honor, shape and inspire our future

-Launching the creation of this exciting biography was the unexpected acquisition of a one-of-a-kind, antique group photo which included someone that appeared to be Theodore Roosevelt, taken during a secret visit to Japan in 1909.
+Launching the creation of this exciting biography was the surprising acquisition of a one-of-a-kind, antique group photo which appeared to include Theodore Roosevelt, taken during a secret visit to Japan in 1909.
 And if it was Theodore, why had he gone there?
-Helpful clues came from the U.S. and Japanese flags attached to the ceiling above them, giving the impression of a diplomatic event.
-Once readers have reviewed the evidence presented, you’ll likely agree that Theodore, accompanied by his wife, Edith, their daughter, Alice, and their son, Kermit, along with seven other companions did go on this perhaps most unusual covert political expedition in U.S. International History.
+The U.S. and Japanese flags attached to the ceiling above the eleven individuals in the photo gave the impression of a diplomatic event.
+Once you’ve read this biography, you’ll likely agree that Theodore, accompanied by his wife, Edith, their daughter, Alice, and their son, Kermit, along with seven other companions did take part in this most covert operation in U.S. Presidential History.

-The research on the mysterious 1909 photo (shown below) revealed important new insights about Theodore Roosevelt, both the man and the creative international statesman – A story that will entertainingly engage the general public & supply historians with fascinating material for further investigation.
+The research on the below mysterious 1909 photo revealed important new insights about Theodore Roosevelt, both the man and the creative international negotiator – This story will entertain the general public & supply historians with fascinating material for further investigation.

 This 1909 Photo was acquired while researching for the author’s historical novel, The Emperor and the Spy, and the illustrated biographies: The Art of Peace and The Art of Diplomacy.
-The novel brings out of the shadows a high level U.S. intelligence agent, Colonel Sidney Mashbir (1891-1973), who during the 1920’s and ’30’s formed strong alliances with influential Japanese, together striving to maintain goodwill between their nations.
-The biographies spotlight the inspiring achievements of the Japanese statesmen, Prince Iyesato Tokugawa (1863-1940) and Baron Eiichi Shibusawa (1840-1931), who closely engaged with eight U.S. presidents and other world leaders in the pursuit of peace, democracy, and mutually beneficial business and cultural exchange.
-Theodore Roosevelt, along with his presidential successor William Howard Taft, both developed a personal friendship and political alliance with Tokugawa and Shibusawa during the first decades of the 20th Century.
+These books highlight US Japanese relations.
+The novel presents a high level U.S. intelligence agent, Colonel Sidney Mashbir (1891-1973), who during the 1920’s and ’30’s formed strong alliances with Japanese leaders, together striving to maintain goodwill between their nations.
+The biographies spotlight the inspiring Japanese statesmen, Prince Iyesato Tokugawa (1863-1940) and Baron Eiichi Shibusawa (1840-1931), who closely engaged with eight U.S. presidents and other world leaders in the pursuit of peace, democracy, and mutually beneficial business and cultural exchange.
+Theodore Roosevelt, along with his presidential successor, William Howard Taft, developed a personal friendship and political alliance with Tokugawa and Shibusawa during the first decades of the 20th Century.
+A largely untold story.

 Illustrated above is the back of the mysterious group photo, with the words written in pen: